Insider series·2026-05-04·7 min read·← all posts

 4. Register the position with positionMonitor for the strategy-specific timeout

 Step 4 is where the bug lived.
 The executor handled firm and user trades on different code paths — firm trades got a positionMonitor registration; user trades just marked status=filled.
 No timeout registration for user accounts.
-Binance held the SL order, but if price never reached SL or any TP, the position would just sit there indefinitely.
+Binance held the SL order, but if price never reached SL or any TP, the position would sit there indefinitely.

 How it survived to production